 Beginning the "Five Rites" Exercise Program

-1. For the first week, and only if your are relatively healthy and fit, do each exercise three times.
+1. For the first week, if you are relatively healthy and fit, do each exercise three times.

-2. If you are inactive, overweight, or have health problems begin these exercises doing one of the first three each day, and only if you feel totally comfortable doing this.
-Later in this article I will describe exercises you can do to help yourself strengthen so you can begin to do the "Five Rites".
+2. If you are inactive, overweight, or have health problems, begin these exercises doing one of the first three each day, and only if you feel comfortable doing this.
+Later in this article, I will describe exercises you can do to help yourself strengthen so you can begin to do the "Five Rites."
 If you have any concerns whatsoever, please consult with your physician.
 Individuals on serious medications should consult with their physicians.

-3. If you are overweight do not do Rites #4 and #5 until you have developed some strength and endurance.
-Do the substitutes for #4 and #5 until you yourself feel ready to begin doing #4 and #5 of the "Five Rites".
+3. If you are overweight, do not do Rites #4 and #5 until you have developed some strength and endurance.
+Do the substitutes for #4 and #5 until you feel ready to begin doing #4 and #5 of the "Five Rites."

 5. 21 is the maximum of each exercise you should ever do.
-If you want to enhance your program, do the exercises at a faster pace, but do not so more than 21 of each exercise each day.
-Doing more than 21 repetitions of each exercise in any day will affect your chakras negatively and can create imbalances in your body.
+If you want to enhance your program, do the exercises faster but do not do more than 21 of each exercise each day.
+Doing more than 21 repetitions of each exercise any day will negatively affect your chakras and create imbalances in your body.

 6. The "Five Rites" may stimulate detoxification and often creates many unpleasant physical symptoms.
-This is why it's recommended to increase the number of each exercise gradually on a weekly basis.
+This is why it's recommended to increase the number of each exercise gradually weekly.

-8. A sugar free and low fat diet is an important support when integrating the "Five Rites" exercise program into your life.
-Also check for Digestive Food Sensitivities and eliminate all foods you do not digest easily.
+8. A sugar-free and low-fat diet is important to support when integrating the "Five Rites" exercise program into your life.
+Also, check for Digestive Food Sensitivities and eliminate all foods you do not digest easily.